Cupra (marque)

-Cupra (/ˈkuːprə/; stylised in all caps) is a car brand owned and by The Volkswagen Group a German manufacturer and produced by SEAT, a Spanish car manufacturer part of Volkswagen Group, headquartered in Martorell near Barcelona.
+Cupra (/ˈkuːprə/; stylised in all caps) is a car brand owned by Spanish car manufacturer SEAT S.A.U, part of Volkswagen Group, headquartered in Martorell, near Barcelona, Spain.

 Originating from SEAT's motorsport division Cupra Racing, the Cupra brand was introduced as a standalone brand in January 2018, after being used as a performance sub-brand of SEAT since 1996.
-While initial Cupra models are based on SEAT vehicles, in September 2020 Cupra introduced the first Cupra-only vehicle, the Cupra Formentor.
-In 2021, the brand introduced its first electric car called the Cupra Born.
+While initial Cupra models are based on SEAT vehicles, in September 2020, Cupra introduced the first Cupra-only vehicle, the Cupra Formentor.
+In 2021, the brand introduced its first electric car, the Cupra Born.

 History

 Cupra originated from Cupra Racing (previously SEAT Sport), the high-performance motorsport subsidiary of SEAT.
 The "Cupra" name, short for "Cup Racing" was first used in 1996 by the SEAT Ibiza GTI 2.0 16V Cupra Sport, which was a street legal version of the Ibiza Mk2 kit car used in the competition and created as a special edition to celebrate SEAT's victory in the 1996 FIA 2-Litre World Rally Cup (a subdivision of the World Rally Championship at that time).
 It was followed by the SEAT Ibiza Cupra 1.8 20V in 1999, and the more powerful Ibiza Cupra R in 2000.

 Over the following two decades, SEAT introduced a succession of hot hatchbacks marketed with the Cupra badge, such as the SEAT León Cupra 1.8 20V in 1999, and in the following year the SEAT Leon Cupra 4, which is the first AWD Cupra and the only six-cylinder Cupra.
 Since then, every SEAT León generation has been supplemented with a Cupra-badged hot hatch version.

 In 2017, then SEAT CEO Luca de Meo hinted at the possibility of Cupra becoming a standalone brand.
 At that point, Cupra was only available as the performance version of the León.
 On 31 January 2018, SEAT confirmed that it is launching Cupra as a standalone brand, followed by an announcement event on 22 February 2018, in which prototypes of forthcoming Cupra models such as the Cupra Ateca were shown.
 SEAT's head of sales and marketing Wayne Griffiths planned to double Cupra sales within the following four to five years, helping SEAT achieve sustainable profitability.
 Cupra cars were to be sold in some SEAT dealerships in Europe, with dedicated floor space.